top of page

 Why was my baby’s time so short?

-Why did others get years… decades…and your baby got so little?
+Why did others get years, even decades, while your baby got so little?

 And yet—there is something here that can gently hold us.